znuny/manual/source/developer/extending/module-layers.rst

 Create links within plain text article bodies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A biotech company uses gene names like IPI00217472 in plain text articles.
-A ``FilterText`` output filter can be used to create links to a sequence database, e.g. http://srs.ebi.ac.uk/srsbin/cgi-bin/wgetz?-e+[IPI-acc:IPI00217472]+-vn+2, for the gene names.
+A ``FilterText`` output filter can be used to create links to a sequence database, for the gene names.

 Prohibit Active Content
 ~~~~~~~~~~~~~~~~~~~~~~~~